ssomenzi/chat-example/README.md

 This is really basic stuff not suitable for production, made just to barely support development.

-I pull in express just for routing.
+I pull in express just for serving the index.html page for testing pourposes.
 Quite an overkill but... again... it's just to support development

 ### install
 After you've cloned the repository in a project directory, cd in the project directory and run